Google Lens vs Vuforia

 - What is this tool?

-- Vuforia is an industrial AR platform for object recognition and guidance.
+- Vuforia is an industrial augmented reality platform for recognizing images and objects and guiding work with AR.

 - How much does it cost?